vivo8934/backend-eng-project-main/Take-Home Assignment_ Backend Engineer.md

 This assignment is designed to give you an opportunity to showcase your problem-solving skills, technical expertise, and ability to work with Python, Airflow, FastAPI, and databases.

-## Timeframe

-The assignment should take around 3 hours to complete.
-Use this as a guideline for how much effort to put into completeness and optimizations.
-Read through the entire assignment before you begin to get an idea of the scope and how you would like to structure your work.

 # Assignment Overview